Published: May 2017

 This page was reviewed but not written by the grant investigator.
 80,000 Hours staff also reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $1,125,000 to 80,000 Hours for general support.
+The Open Philanthropy Project recommended a grant of $1,125,000 to 80,000 Hours for general support.
 80,000 Hours provides free career advice on its website and in-person, targeted at talented young people who want to use their careers for social impact.
 It plans to use this grant to hire several new staff, increase staff salaries, and expand its marketing.

 About the grant